{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Relevant

-For a goal to be achievable, it has to take the present realities of the local market and economy into account.
-If there have been a lot of layoffs in the community or two new competitors have opened in the vicinity, a goal to double last year’s revenue by December is simply not relevant to the current state of the market.
+For a goal to be achievable, it must consider the present realities of the local market and economy.
+If there have been a lot of layoffs in the community or two new competitors have opened in the vicinity, a goal to double last year’s revenue by December is not relevant to the current state of the market.

 On a more personal level, goals also need to be relevant to the entire team.
 If achieving them means a bonus or salary increase, everyone will be much more motivated to attain them.